-- 3.9 The proposed strategy accompanies this report.
-It is suggested that, subject to Members approving the strategy for implementation, it should be adopted by SoSafe on 26 July 2021. - 3.10 Members of the Community Select Committee, in their Policy Development role, are due to be consulted, post this session the Strategy will be considered at the Council meeting diarised for 14 July 2021. - 3.12 There are a number of key points that require consideration.
+- 3.10 The police have introduced a prevention model as part of their partnership working, the "Prevention First" model has been rolled out across the force and in being adopted by partners.
+SoSafe is already prevention focused and will continue to work in this way. - 3.11 The proposed strategy accompanies this report.
+It is suggested that, subject to Members approving the strategy for implementation, it should be adopted by SoSafe on 26 July 2021. - 3.12 Members of the Executive were consulted on the 10 February recommendations were made that in view of the frequency of the matter being raised by the public and at Police Priorities meetings, a reference to the concerns about traffic speeding throughout the Borough; and the work on hate crime referred to in the Strategy should link in with the work of the SBC Equalities Commission. - 3.13 Members of the Community Select Committee, in their Policy Development role, were consulted on the 17 February, a reference was made regarding the work on hate crime, it was agreed that this piece of work would be reviewed by SoSafe partners.
+The Strategy will be considered at the Council meeting diarised for 14 July 2021. - 3.12 There are a number of key points that require consideration.
 These are set out in the following sections of the report which set out the rationale upon which the recommendations are presented.

-4. REASONS FOR RECOMMENDED COURSE OF ACTION AND OTHER OPTIONS
+4. REASONS FOR RECOMMENDED COURSE OF ACTION AND OTHER OPTIONS identified are those that ranked highest, following the consultation and engagement.